jupyterlab/scipy2019-jupyterlab-tutorial/outline.md

 If all is fine, or we're too slow for you, stick the green sticky note to the back of your laptop screen.

-At each break, write a thing you understood of liked on the green sticky note, a thing you did not like or found hard on the red one.
+At each break, write a thing you understood or liked on the green sticky note, a thing you did not like or found hard on the red one.
 When exiting the room, stick them to the door frame.
 Make sure to get new sticky notes for the next section.